An Extensive Exploration of Bash Special Variables [9 Examples]

 Special variables are the predefined variables that get treated specially when encountered in a Bash shell.
 You can use these variables only for reference; not for any value assignment.
 The Bash shell automatically sets these kinds of variables.
 You can deploy these variables in Bash to explore the various aspects of the Bash shell’s behavior and execution.

-A List of Special Variables in Bash
+Special Variables List in Bash

 Variable Purpose